Welcome to part three of my Website Essentials series!

 Why are you passionate about what you do?
 What is it about the work you do that gives you joy?
 In describing all of this, you’re letting your audience get to know you, but everything you’re sharing relates to them and how you can serve them.

 Make it a conversation, as if your ideal customer is standing right in front of you and you’re sharing your story with them.
 To keep your story conversational, be sure to write in the first person.
-Keep in mind: this isn’t a resume or a speaker bio, so avoid writing your About page in the third-person because it can feel cold and distant.
+Keep in mind: this isn’t a resume or a speaker bio, so avoid writing your About page in the third person because it can feel cold and distant.

 Tell a Story

 People love stories.
 When you tell a story, it helps you connect with customers and relate to them.
 In essence, stories humanize you and your brand.
 And your story is unique—no one has the same experiences you’ve had in your life.
-And sharing it can distinguish your business from other companies out there who provide products or services similar to yours.
+And sharing it can distinguish your business from other companies out there that provide products or services similar to yours.

 Your story should cover these three w’s: who, what and why.
-Tell people who you are, what problems you solve, and why you do what you do, or what your mission and vision are.
+Tell people who you are, what problems you solve, why you do what you do, or what your mission and vision are.

 In telling your story, you should share in a way that makes people feel like they can relate to you.
 They should be able to see themselves in your narrative and gain confidence that you are the right person to solve their problem or satisfy their desire because you understand them.